GenericMappingTools/pygmt/MAINTENANCE.md

 If new remote files are needed urgently, maintainers can manually uncomment the 'pull_request:' line in that `cache_data.yaml` file to refresh the cache.

+4. `publish-to-pypi.yml` (Publish wheels to PyPI and TestPyPI)

+This workflow is ran to publish wheels to PyPI and TestPyPI (for testing only).
+Archives will be pushed to TestPyPI on every commit to the *master* branch and tagged releases, and to PyPI for tagged releases only.

 ### Travis CI

 The configuration file is at `.travis.yml`.
-Travis runs tests (Linux only) and handles all of our deployments automatically:
+Travis runs tests (Linux only) and handles the documentation deployment automatically:

 * Updating the development documentation by pushing the built HTML pages from the *master* branch onto the `dev` folder of the *gh-pages* branch.
-* Uploading new releases to PyPI (only when the build was triggered by a git tag).
 * Updated the `latest` documentation link to the new release.

 This way, most day-to-day maintenance operations are automatic.